 The test routes from the test centre do go through:

 With many hills, dual carriageways, roundabouts and narrow roads you will be expected to have good driving skills to pass your driving test but this is what makes it an ideal place to learn to drive.

-As many intensive driving courses in the Tilbury and Grays area have 5 hours driving per day you will need to take breaks and so you may well stop off at one of the many cafes or coffee bars to take a break, mid-way through the driving course.
-This is obviously a good point to reflect and plan the next lesson and subject you will be learning or practicing.
+As many intensive driving courses in Tilbury and Grays have 5 hours of driving per day you will need to take breaks and so you may well stop off at one of the many cafes or coffee bars to take a break, mid-way through the driving course.
+This is obviously a good point to reflect and plan the next lesson and subject you will be learning or practising.